-Decisions considering appointment, reappointment, and promotion and tenure will be free of discrimination in accordance with the university's policy on equal opportunity (http://hr.osu.edu/policy/policy110.pdf).
+Decisions considering appointment, reappointment, and promotion and tenure will be free of discrimination in accordance with the university's policy on affirmative action and equal employment opportunity.

-II Mission of The Department of French and Italian
+II.
+Mission of The Department of French and Italian

-We are a multicultural and international department with a commitment to equity, diversity, and inclusion.
-Faculty, staff, and graduate students all aim to manifest the utility and indispensable nature of foreign languages to a vibrant university ecosystem, fostering plurilingualism and multiculturalism in Ohio and beyond.
-We are engaged in groundbreaking- research, multi- and cross-disciplinary endeavors, curricular innovation, and service and outreach efforts with the aim of adding to the well-being of members of the department, Ohio State students and staff, the university more broadly, the Columbus community, and the many disciplines with which we enter in dialogue.
-Therefore, the department values innovation in scholarship, pedagogy, and outreach.
+We are a multicultural and international department with a commitment to equity, diversity, access, and inclusion.
+Faculty, staff, and graduate students all aim to manifest the utility and indispensable nature of world languages to a vibrant university ecosystem, fostering plurilingualism and interculturalism in Ohio and beyond.
+We are engaged in groundbreaking research, multi- and cross-disciplinary endeavors, curricular innovation, and service and engagement efforts with the aim of adding to the well-being of members of the department, Ohio State students and staff, the university more broadly, the Columbus community, and the many disciplines with which we enter in dialogue.
+Therefore, the department values innovation in scholarship, pedagogy, and engagement efforts.

-Our faculty have national and international reputations and are at the forefront of research in second language acquisition, language change and development, foreign language pedagogy, African and postcolonial studies, transatlantic and migration studies, African and Caribbean philosophy, identity politics and ethnic minorities in France, Medieval and Renaissance Studies, eighteenth-century Studies, literary and critical theory, study of the novel or narrative prose, history of the body, screen studies, fashion studies, comics studies, creative writing, popular music, theatre and performance, ecocritical studies, medical humanities, gender, sexuality, and queer studies, and the influence of French, Francophone, and Italian heritage in the state of Ohio.
-We are committed to stimulating the development of new ideas and scholarly innovation, and we write, think, and teach about important global issues, such as: migration; contending with coloniality; ethnocentrism; empathy; new strategies of transnational connection; health and wellness; and the ethics of consumption.
+Our faculty have national and international reputations and are at the forefront of research in second language acquisition, language change and development, world language pedagogy, African diaspora and postcolonial studies, transatlantic and migration studies, identity politics and ethnic minorities in France, Medieval and Renaissance Studies, eighteenth-century Studies, literary and critical theory, study of the novel or narrative prose, history of the body, screen studies, fashion studies, comics studies, creative writing, popular music, theatre and performance, ecocritical studies, medical humanities, gender, sexuality, and queer studies, and the influence of French, Francophone, and Italian heritage in the state of Ohio.
+We are committed to stimulating the development of new ideas and scholarly innovation, and we write, think, and teach about global issues, such as: migration; contending with coloniality; ethnocentrism; empathy; new strategies of transnational connection; global health and wellness; and the ethics of consumption.

 Our teaching staff is comprised of valued pedagogical and curricular innovators who demonstrate the value of the Humanities by guiding students throughout the university and beyond to think about and participate in transforming the world.
-For undergraduates at large, we aim to convey our research in an accessible and broadly applicable fashion, and we emphasize the development of critical thinking and writing skills that are transferable to many professional contexts.
+For undergraduate students, we aim to convey our research in an accessible and broadly applicable fashion, and we emphasize the development of critical thinking and writing skills that are transferable to many professional contexts.
 We offer students in our language courses a unique curriculum that is informed by faculty research and is committed to an interactive and purposeful methodology and culture-based learning.
-Additionally, for our majors, minors, and honors students, we are committed to honing linguistic, analytic, and critical thinking skills to a level of mastery which they will carry with them and apply to all their future endeavors.
+Additionally, for our majors and minors, we are committed to honing linguistic, analytic, and critical thinking skills which they will carry with them and apply to all their future endeavors.
 Our graduate mission is to develop excellent researchers and teachers who are prepared for a variety of careers.
 To this end, students participate in the research of the department, and we urge students to find and refine their own academic voices as writers and educators.
-We encourage all graduate and undergraduate students to incorporate study abroad experiences into their course of study in a way that fundamentally integrates the development of language skills and intercultural competency.
+We encourage all graduate and undergraduate students to incorporate study abroad into their course of study to contribute to their development of language skills and intercultural competence.

-We are committed to outreach and engagement efforts in the university, in the community, and globally, and we work with area schools, immigrant populations, the Wexner Medical Center, and local arts initiatives and institutions with the aim of cultivating important connections and joining in lively dialogues surrounding the value of interacting in and understanding cultural diversity through foreign languages.
+We are committed to outreach and engagement efforts in the university, in the community, and globally.
+We seek to work with area schools, immigrant populations, the Wexner Medical Center, the Wexner Center for the Arts, and local arts initiatives and institutions with the aim of cultivating important connections and joining in lively dialogues surrounding the value of interacting in and understanding cultural diversity through world languages.